Associate Professor of Sociology (On leave for the 2023–2024 Academic Year)

 Professor Theo Greene joined the faculty at Bowdoin in 2015.
 His research, writing, and teaching interests lie at the intersections of gender, sexuality, urbanism, and culture.
-His research broadly uses sexual communities to understand how urban redevelopment shape and reconfigure how individuals conceptualize, identify to, and participate in local communities.
-His current book project, entitledNot in MY Gayborhood: Gay Neighborhoods and the Rise of the Vicarious Citizen, currently under contract with Columbia University Press, explores the persistence of iconic gay neighborhoods in Washington, DC through ephemeral acts of placemaking by nonresidential community actors (vicarious citizens).
+His research broadly uses sexual communities to understand how urban redevelopment shapes and reconfigures how individuals conceptualize, identify with, and participate in local communities.
+His current book project, entitledNot in MY Gayborhood: Gay Neighborhoods and the Rise of the Vicarious Citizen, currently in production with Columbia University Press, explores the persistence of iconic gay neighborhoods in Washington, DC, through acts of ephemeral placemaking by nonresidential community actors (vicarious citizens).

-His ongoing research explores how LGBTQ Youths of Color translate street-corner practices traditionally associated with the iconic ghetto into claims of community membership within Chicago’s Boystown gayborhood.
-Greene has also begun research on queer placemaking in Portland, Maine, which will also culminate in a digital archive historically tracing Portland’s queer geographies.
+His ongoing research draws on queer placemaking in cities to challenge the notions of placemaking as stable.
+His most recent work, published in Studies in Symbolic Interaction, draws on ten years of ethnographic fieldwork in Washington, DC, Chicago, IL, and Portland, ME, to consider how gay bars and nightlife venues constitute a collection of spaces within the same place, which shifts based on the appropriation of space by various LGBTQ subcultures.
+Another project examines how LGBTQ Youths of Color translate street-corner practices traditionally associated with the iconic ghetto into claims of local community membership within Chicago’s Boystown gayborhood.
+Greene has also begun research on queer placemaking in Portland, Maine, culminating in a digital archive historically tracing Portland’s queer geographies.
 He also hopes to incorporate Portland and Maine in future research on placemaking and the production of queer communities in resort towns.

 Works in Progress